Wood to Metal Screws – Reamer Teks

 You can use these screws in all types of building projects, such as truck beds, trailer decks, four-wheeler trailers, and horse trailers, and even docks.
 These sheet metal to wood screws can also be used when building decks and metal joists.
 Once our contractors find out about the reamer tek screw, they continue to use them.
 It has become one of our best selling products.

-One relatively unknown tek screw is the reamer tek.
-The reamer tek screw is the ultimate wood-to-steel fastener.
-The reamer tek screw typically has a flat head using a Philips drive.
-There are also ‘wings’ right above the drill bit tip.
-Reamer tek screws have been developed for the function of going through wood into steel.
-The screws are manufactured with wings which ream out the wood to prevent early thread engagement into the timber prior to the drill point drilling in the metal.
+The screws are manufactured with wings that ream out the wood to prevent early thread engagement into the timber prior to the drill point drilling in the metal.
 The wings are made to snap-off when they connect with steel that is 16 gauge (.060″) or thicker.
 These fasteners are not produced for use in steel thinner than 16 gauge.
 The fasteners are built with finer threads, typically 16 to 24 threads per inch, so that the drill bit can get a chance to drill in the thicker metals without snapping.
 There is additionally a slot in the shank that carries the metal shavings from the screw’s drill motion and stops them from interfering using the fastener threads as they tap into metal.
-There are a lot of uses for this little known fastener such as wood fencing, truck beds, trailer decks, horse trailers, snowmobile trailers, 4 wheeler trailers and more.
 These reamer tek screws will include the choice of whether #3, #4 or #5 tek screw points.